Compare & Shortlist Best Predictive Maintenance Software

 Once you’ve identified the condition-monitoring devices and sensors that you require to meet your set baselines, it’s time to instal them.
 This could be a vibration meter, an oil measurement, or a thermal imagery camera.

-Step 5: Connect Devices to a CMMS
+Step 5: Connect Devices to a Predictive Maintenance Software System

 Step 6: Initiate Your PdM Strategy